 Consuming "non-light beer" also appeared to aggravate the risk in females.

-Men who consume more than 100 grams per day of alcohol consumption were more likely to have a new case of psoriasis or to experience a worsening of the symptoms.
+Men who consume more than 100 grams per day of alcohol were more likely to have a new case of psoriasis or to experience a worsening of the symptoms.

 Studies have noted that when psoriasis emerges in people who drink large amounts of alcohol, it tends to affect the backs of the hands and the fingers.
-This is similar to symptoms experienced by people with HIV.
+This is similar to the symptoms experienced by people with HIV.

 For this reason, experts believe there may be a link between alcohol, immune dysfunction, and psoriasis.

-People who consume excessive amounts of alcohol may also be less likely to adhere to their treatment plan, and this, too, can lead to a more severe progression of the disease.
+People who consume excessive amounts of alcohol may also be less likely to follow their treatment plan, and this, too, can lead to a more severe progression of the disease.